Darwin's theory of natural selection asks whether we were we created by design or accident?

 Let Charles Darwin rest in peace!

 He was born into a Christian family.
 His father was a preacher.
 I'll bet his mother loved the Lord too.
 And prayed constantly for her son.
-Is it for us to judge another's servant?
+Is it for us to judge the servant of another?

 Healthy choice foods asks should we include refined honey?
 Raw, lightly filtered honey does not have a high glycemic index because of the protein and fat in the pollen, but the supermarket stuff probably is not much better than a junk food.